 This process will allow a user to access the data drive of another user in order to upload and download files.
-Peer to peer or P2P software such as Lime Wire allows multiple users on the Internet to access each other's hard drives to share files.
+Peer to peer or P2P software allows multiple users on the Internet to access each other's hard drives to share files.
 It is best known for allowing people to freely share and swap music files but it can also be used to share graphics files.